DataDog/hiring-engineers/answers.md

 I am running Ubuntu only in the CLI and am unable to curl, or run any command, while the flask app is running.

 I did not use Vagrant to initialize my VM and set it up with barebones Virtualbox.
 I considered simply SSHing in, but also realized that my VM is configured to NAT and was on a different network than my host machine.
-So... here are the step I took:
+So... here are the steps I took:

 1. Switch my Ubuntu VM NIC to a bridged adapter, instead of NAT.
 This allows the VM to work off of the same network as my host machine and get me on the right track. .